Facebook

 A tumor suppressor gene is a gene that helps to prevent the formation of tumors.
 These genes work by encoding proteins that help to control cell growth and division.
 When tumor suppressor genes are mutated, they may no longer be able to perform their normal function, leading to uncontrolled cell growth and the formation of tumors.

-What is Tumor Suppressor Gene?
+What is a Tumor Suppressor Gene?

 Inherited mutations cause genetic cancer syndromes in tumor suppressor genes.
 Defects in these are associated with several hereditary cancer syndromes, such as familial adenomatous polyposis (FAP) and Li-Fraumeni syndrome.
 People with these syndromes have an increased risk of developing cancer.